rackerlabs/understack/components/10-keystone/README.md

 Secrets Reference:

+- keystone-admin is the admin password for creating other users, services and endpoints.
+  It is used by the initialization / bootstrap jobs.
+- mariadb is the root password for the database and is used by the db-init job to create the database.
-- openstack-default-user is created by the messaging-topology-operator which is executed by the rabbitmq-queues component.
-The name stems from the RabbitMQ cluster from the rabbitmq-cluster component. `${CLUSTER_NAME}-default-user`
+- rabbitmq-default-user is created by the messaging-topology-operator.
+  The name stems from the RabbitMQ cluster from the [rabbitmq-cluster](../04-rabbitmq-cluster/) component. `${CLUSTER_NAME}-default-user`
+- keystone-db-password is the DB password for the keystone DB user.
+- keystone-rabbitmq-password is the RabbitMQ password for the keystone user.

 ```bash
 helm --namespace openstack template \